sayantann7/flinge/README.md

    ```

 4. **Set up environment variables**:
+   Go to https://ai.google.dev/gemini-api/docs/api-key/ and create a new API key.
    Create a `.env` file in the root directory and add the following:
    ```
    GEMINI_API_KEY=your_google_generative_ai_key